 My Tip: Rent before you buy!
 I spent my first few months exploring neighborhoods and getting a feel for different cities before settling down.

-Healthcare was a major concern for me before moving, but I’ve been pleasantly surprised by the quality and affordability here.
+Healthcare was one of my biggest concerns before moving to Mexico, but I’ve been pleasantly surprised by both the quality and affordability of care — especially in major cities.

-Pro Tip: Major cities like Guadalajara and Mexico City have top-tier hospitals equipped with cutting-edge technology.
+Major cities like Guadalajara and Mexico City have top-tier private hospitals with cutting-edge technology, making private care a reliable option for most expats and long-term travelers.

 Getting around in Mexico is a diverse experience, offering everything from efficient public transportation to affordable ride-hailing services.
 Whether you’re commuting within a city, traveling between regions, or exploring off-the-beaten-path destinations, understanding your transportation options can make your transition smoother.